dbosk/introtools/modules/latex/latex.md

 [otherpic]: https://img.youtube.com/vi/QiE_0NFc1wg/default.jpg
 [othervid]: https://eu.feedbackfruits.com/courses/activity-course/860d65cb-d17d-4dca-b970-5f4b7cfbf711

-Run through [this tutorial][learnlatex].
-We recommend that you start out with [Overleaf][overleaf] as editor, since that is an option for easy experimentation in the tutorial.
+Run through the [LearnLaTeX tutorial][learnlatex].
+We recommend that you try the [Overleaf][overleaf] editor, since that is an option for easy experimentation in the tutorial.
 [KTH provides Overleaf Professional for all students][overleaf-kth], you just need to register an account using your KTH email address.
 (Or add your KTH address, if you've already signed up for the